 I am usually pretty quiet around those I sense have dominant or intense energy.
 I don't want to exert my own energy to overcome there's or let them have any of mine.

-When we're quiet we're usually collecting data and making calculated decisions.
+When we're quiet we're usually processing energy, collecting data, and making calculated decisions.

 While we do get energized by being alone, we actually do like to hang out with friends.